- Why is it important to read to toddlers?

 Something is missing in Humphrey the whale’s life but he’s not sure what it is.
 Join him in his mission to find that special object while also gathering undersea treasures along the way…

 There’s A Unicorn In Your Book by Tom Fletcher

 Blending interactive fun with an important message about friendship, help cheer up this worried unicorn while teaching your toddler to love reading.

 Originally published in 1980, the capers of these two skeletons have been spanning years.
 Still as fun as ever, let the Funnybones adventures spill over into story-time.

 Is your little one a dinosaur lover?
 If so, they’ll love this sound-filled book that explores many types of these prehistoric creatures and comes with ten buttons waiting to be pressed by tiny fingers. 🖐️

-Who was your favorite Mr. Men character?
+Who was your favourite Mr. Men character?
 Or maybe you adored Little Miss?
-Fifty years since Mr. Tickle was first published, we now welcome Mr. Calm onto the Mr. Men red carpet.
+Fifty years since Mr Tickle was first published, we now welcome Mr Calm onto the Mr. Men red carpet.
 Invite your toddler into literary history, while reminiscing your own childhood reading times too.

 Little Miss Brave by Adam Hargreaves